crfroehlich/oj/README.md

 OJ['GENERATE_UNIQUE_IDS'] = true
 ```

 If enabled, OJ will generate unique element IDs for every node created.
-The generated IDs are accessible via the `getId` method.
+Any element ID is accessible via the `getId` method.

 ```coffee
 divId = div.getId()